 Chronic Health Concerns

 When you have a chronic medical disease, it is important to be connected to medical care.
-Having regular follow-ups with a health provider can keep you healthy and in class during this important part of your life!
+Having regular follow-ups with a health provider can keep you healthy and in classes or other activities during this important part of your life!

 Chronic medical disease is a condition lasting longer than 3 months.
 Examples can include diabetes, asthma, or epilepsy.